Ruchitha2018/frontend-interview/Redux/Redux.md

     - type: Auto-named based on sliceName/reducerName (e.g., counter/increment).
     - payload: Holds any additional data passed to the action.

+# Action Creators
+- Action creators are functions that return action objects.
+- They make code cleaner, reusable, and easier to debug.
+- In Redux Toolkit, ```createAction``` further simplifies action creator usage.

 # What is createAsyncThunk?

 ### Definition